CycloneDX/cyclonedx-esbuild/README.md

 ## Internals

-This _esbuild_ plugin utilizes the [CycloneDX library][CycloneDX-javascript-library] to generate the actual data structures.
+This _esbuild_ plugin utilizes the [CycloneDX library][cyclonedx-library] to generate the actual data structures.

  <!-- Besides the class `CycloneDxEsbuildPlugin` and the interface `CycloneDxEsbuildPluginOptions`,  -->
 This _esbuild_ plugin does **not** expose any additional _public_ API or classes - all code is intended to be internal and might change without any notice during version upgrades.